Updating the state inside the specific lifecycle methods of a React class component should be avoided

 See

-• React Warning: setState(…): Cannot update during an existing state transition (such as within render or another component's constructor).
+• React Warning: Cannot update during an existing state transition (such as within render).
+Render methods should be a pure function of props and state.

 Was this documentation helpful?